 Group judging day

-On Thursday 16 July, the judges meet in their groups to compare first round scores and discuss entries within their specific categories in detail.
-It is at this stage only that supporting materials will be available and taken into consideration.
-Following rigorous discussion, the judges select the finalists, make commendations (where appropriate) and identify the results for their categories.
+On Tuesday 6 September the judges will meet in their groups to compare first round scores and discuss entries within their specific categories in detail.
+Following rigorous discussion, the judges identify the results for their categories.